 "It's maximal (optimal), because we also always convey this Regional Regulationconcerning exclusive breastfeeding during our recess."
-(RHM, 36 years old, a key informant)

-Furthermore, according to the head of the Health Office and the head of PKK team of the Enrekang Regency, it was revealed that the implementation of the exclusive breastfeeding program policy is optimal (well-implemented) because every government office and agency is required to have their own breastfeeding room (nursing room) and the socialization is always carried out by stakeholders.
+Furthermore, according to the head of the Head of PKK team of the Enrekang Regency, it was revealed that the implementation of the exclusive breastfeeding program policy is optimal (well-implemented) because every government office and agency is required to have their own breastfeeding room (nursing room) and the socialization is always carried out by stakeholders.
 The following is an excerpt from the interview: